Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/region_cn470_implementation.md

 ## In-Scope

-* support for OTAA and ABP devices
+- Support for OTAA and ABP devices
-* correct handling of join requests
+- Correct handling of join requests
-* calculation of downstream frequencies and data rates
+- Calculation of downstream frequencies and data rates
-* calculation of RX2 default frequency
+- Calculation of RX2 default frequency

 ## Out-of-scope

+- MAC commands - support for MAC commands will be added later on

 ## Choices